Individual & Family Services

 Hello Neighbor is a program where volunteers make a weekly short social phone call to clients who feel they would benefit from these calls.

 All of our volunteers go through an application process which includes a background check, reference checks, and an interview with our staff.

 If you are interested in receiving the benefits of any of these programs for you or your loved one, please call Social Services at 860-285-1839.

 Windsor Social Services provides assistance to identified individuals and families through various holiday programs.
-Many of our programs are supported through the generous efforts of the Windsor Community Service Council.
+Many of our programs are supported through the generous efforts of the Windsor Food and Fuel Bank.

-We also collaborate with other town departments to organize the annual Holiday Toy Drive and Project Santa distribution.
+We also collaborate with other town organizations for the annual Holiday Toy Drive and Project Santa distribution.
 Toys are donated by individuals, businesses, religious institutions, schools, and civic groups.
-Toys are then distributed to families with children who are eligible for various Social Services Programs such as the Windsor Fuel Bank and the Windsor Food Pantry.
+Toys are then distributed to families with children who are eligible for various Social Services Programs such as the Windsor Fuel Bank and the Windsor Food Bank.